When to Harvest Vegetables in the Garden (And Fruit)

 You harvest peas just like you harvest green beans.
 Hold onto the vine making sure you don’t break it and grab the pea with your other hand and tug.

-When to harvest lettuce in the garden
+When is lettuce ready to pick in the garden

 Lettuce is ready to harvest when it forms a leaf.
 You can eat the tiny leaves or wait until they grow bigger and get more food from your plant.